lmnaslimited/marketing/linkedin/post/week35/Our Solution to Sales Folks of a Transformer Making Company.md

  - The company has invested in one of the major ERP system to handle their  core manufacturing process.
 However the current ERP system is not providing a comprehensive solution to handle Pre-Sales and Sales.
  - Pre-Sales, Sales and Finance team are still operating in excels and other manual ways to handle their sales pipeline.
  - Planning and Budgeting is a tedious task as Finance team need to manually feed the Pre-Sales and Sales forecasted revenue and targets in the current ERP system for auditing.
- - Quoting becomes extremely difficult for the Sales personal as they
+ - Quoting to customer becomes extremely difficult for the Sales personal as they don't have system to compute breakups on the material, labour and other costs

 ### Solution
 Custom pre-sales enquiry and Offer management to optimize the offer margin based on material, labor and other operating cost.